Highlights from the Ratings and Financial Report for Exelon Corporation (EXC)

 EXC’s Market Performance

-EXC stocks went down by -1.48% for the week, with a monthly jump of 5.16% and a quarterly performance of 10.33%, while its annual performance rate touched 28.88%.
-The volatility ratio for the week stands at 1.47% while the volatility levels for the past 30 days are set at 1.63% for Exelon Corporation.
-The simple moving average for the period of the last 20 days is 0.67% for EXC stocks with a simple moving average of 15.77% for the last 200 days.
+EXC stocks went up by 1.04% for the week, with a monthly jump of 2.69% and a quarterly performance of 9.99%, while its annual performance rate touched 29.78%.
+The volatility ratio for the week stands at 1.63% while the volatility levels for the past 30 days are set at 1.65% for Exelon Corporation.
+The simple moving average for the period of the last 20 days is 0.32% for EXC stocks with a simple moving average of 15.69% for the last 200 days.

 Analysts’ Opinion of EXC